RobTillaart/SMC/README.md

   - bool begin() too?
 - need normal (heater) / inverted (cooler) flag  (100 - percentage)
   - could this also be done with negative weights?
+  - SIMPLE does not use weights. (use sign??)

 #### Could